nadelgr/BOMILP_BB/README.txt

     48) -ppTime         Values: positive reals -    The maximum amount of time to spend in preprocessing (in seconds).
                                                     (default value - 1800)

     49) -dualGapLimit   Values: positive reals -    BB is terminated when the dual gap falls below its value.
+This value indicates a percentage and should be on the scale 0-100.
 Note that unlike single objective MIP, dual information is not readily available and must be constructed in order to be utilized.
 This information is NOT generated unless -showProgress = T. Therefore, unless -